14. Mutations

 For the of the Mutation, we recommend starting with a verb that describes the specific action of our update (such as add, delete, or create), followed by whatever data the acts on.

-We'll explore how we can add items to a playlist, so we'll call this addItemsToPlaylist.
+We'll explore how we can create a new listing, so we'll call this createListing.

 type Mutation {